 "We have to keep every data record and monitor any extreme changes,” said Slowikowski.
 "If there's a paper buckle or a ripple, we can narrow down the cause with the assistance of the HOBO.”

 When one of the museum’s glass sculptures began to develop a small crack, she explained, one of the loggers was strapped directly onto its pedestal.
 The registrars used data from the logger to prove that current environmental conditions for the sculpture were in standard ranges, and the crack was most likely caused by an inherent flaw.
 The museum was able to document the analysis and provide detailed measurement readings to use in considering the cause and repair of the crack.

 Second, the devices can be deployed in hard-to-access locations if necessary, including storage areas and inside display cases, and make access to the data very straightforward and convenient using mobile devices.

 “We have three different buildings on the property, all interconnected, and each with its own climate-control needs,” said Le.
-“With the mobile app, I can retrieve the data I need instantly from each HOBO location, using my iPod."
+“With the mobile app, I can retrieve the data I need instantly from each HOBO location, using my iPad."

-"Having worked at the Hunter Museum for 20 years, Ms. Le and I have witnessed the evolution of data logging technology," said Slowikowski.
+"Having worked at the Hunter Museum for 20 years, Ms. Le and I have witnessed the evolution of data-logging technology," said Slowikowski.
 "We've come a long way from using hygrothermographs in the 1990s, when data logging involved round paper charts on rotating metal drums.
 The HOBOs are such an advancement and an important tool for us.
 We are very happy to have them."